EmuKit/emukit/about.md

 Generally speaking, Emukit does not provide modelling capabilities, instead expecting users to bring their own models.
 Because of the variety of modelling frameworks out there, Emukit does not mandate or make any assumptions about a particular modelling technique or a library.
 Instead it suggests to implement a subset of defined model interfaces required to use a particular method.
 Nevertheless, there are a few model-related functionalities in Emukit:
 * **Example models**, which give users something to play with to explore Emukit.
-* **Model wrappers**, which are designed to help adapting models in particular modelling frameworks to Emukit interfaces.
+* **Model wrappers**, which are designed to help adapt models in particular modelling frameworks to Emukit interfaces.
 * **Multi-fidelity** models, implemented based on `GPy <https://github.com/SheffieldML/GPy>`.

 <h5> Run your method </h5>

 This is the component and focus of Emukit.
-Emukit defines a general sctructure of a decision making method, called ``OuterLoop``, and then offers implementations of few such methods: Bayesian optimization, sensitivity analysis, Bayesian quadrature and experimental design.
+Emukit defines a general structure of a decision making method, called ``OuterLoop``, and then offers implementations of several such methods: Bayesian optimization, sensitivity analysis, Bayesian quadrature and experimental design.
 All methods in Emukit are model-agnostic and defining new APIs to accommodate other frameworks is easy.

  The main features currently available in Emukit are:

-* **Bayesian optimization:** optimise physical experiments and tune parameters of machine learning algorithms;
+* **Bayesian optimization:** optimize physical experiments and tune parameters of machine learning algorithms;
 * **Experimental design/Active learning:** design the most informative experiments and perform active learning with machine learning models;
-* **Sensitivity analysis:** analyse the influence of inputs on the outputs of a given system;
+* **Sensitivity analysis:** analyze the influence of inputs on the outputs of a given system;
-* **Bayesian quadrature:** efficiently compute the integrals of functions that are expensive to evaluate.
+* **Bayesian quadrature:** efficiently compute the integrals of functions that are expensive to evaluate;
 * **Benchmarking:** a benchmarking tool with some functionalities is available for some of the methods.

 <h5> Solve your task </h5>